 When constructing a new site, a developer typically identifies a few candidates, however, they usually have their sights set on one location.
 The other two are typically back-ups in case the first location falls through.

 To truly understand your leverage in the negotiation you need an expert on your side who can view your property the way the cell tower industry views it.
 Contact Airwave Advisors to learn more about what your property is worth.

 3. How Often Should Your Rent Escalate?

-We continue to see tenants present contracts to landlords with ridiculously low rent escalators.
-Lately i have seen contracts presented with no rent escalator, or 5% every five years.
-As Mr. Wonderful on NBC’s Shark Tank says, “Stop the madness”!
+We continue to see tenants present cell tower lease agreements to landlords with ridiculously low rent escalators.
+Lately I have viewed contracts presented with no rent escalator or the rent going up every five years by only 5%!